 The Guillain Barre Syndrome Foundation of Australia is a registered not-for-profit.
 The Foundation relies heavily on fundraisers and volunteers, like Jess Reynolds, who have been somehow affected by GBS.
 This allows them to use every cent raised for their cause.

-“I hope that my ‘40-B4-40 Project’ will assist the GBS Foundation of Australia to continue helping those suffering from GBS.
+“I hope that my ‘40-B4-40 Challenge’ will assist the GBS Foundation of Australia to continue helping those suffering from GBS.
 With the added support of the sporting community I’m trying to help spread the word and make that difference.”

 Find out more about GBS by visiting the Guillain Barre Syndrome Foundation of Australia webpage.